Skip to main content

 Module description

-This module is designed to provide a thorough overview of major classes of bacterial pathogens and of antibacterial agents, their mode(s) of action, mechanism(s) of resistance, and to examine how to tackle antibiotic resistance.
-It builds on foundational modules offered at Levels 4 and 5 (in the latter case, particularly drawing upon Immunology and Microbiology).
-It will offer you insight into one of the key areas of research strength in the Department.
+In this module we provide a thorough overview of major classes of bacterial pathogens and of antibacterial agents, their mode(s) of action and mechanism(s) of resistance, and examine how to tackle antibiotic resistance.
+You will have the opportunity to build on knowledge acquired in foundational modules at Levels 4 and 5.

 • Overview of medical bacteriology and antibiotic drug discovery